Austin Barnes Player Props: Dodgers vs. Cubs

 |Games w/1+ RBI

-- The Cubs had a 4.01 team ERA that ranked 20th across all MLB pitching staffs.
+- The Cubs' 3.75 team ERA ranks seventh among all league pitching staffs.

-- Cubs pitchers combined to give up 207 total home runs at a rate of 1.3 per game (third-most in baseball).
+- The Cubs surrender the fourth-fewest home runs in baseball (11 total, 0.9 per game).

-- Taillon (0-2) pitches for the Cubs to make his third start of the season.
+- Smyly (0-1) makes the start for the Cubs, his third of the season.

-- In his last time out on Sunday, the right-hander tossed five innings against the Texas Rangers, allowing three earned runs while surrendering six hits.
+- The left-hander last pitched on Monday against the Seattle Mariners, when he went five innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.